Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 Group 1: Pulmonary arterial hypertension (PAH)

-- Use of certain drugs or illegal substances
+- Use of some medicines or illegal drugs, including methamphetamine.

 Group 2: Pulmonary hypertension caused by left-sided heart disease